 Pollinator pathways, flyways, corridors, and prairies

-People across the globe are connecting their pollinator-friendly landscapes, and creating long pollinator pathways throughout entire regions to help pollinators navigate between urban and rural environments as they forage.
+People across the globe are creating pollinator pathways to help pollinators navigate between urban and rural environments as they forage.

 Graph of bee body size and flight forage distance